 Near Bolivar in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
-39° 29.082′ N, 77° 37.176′ W. Marker is near Bolivar, Maryland, in Frederick County.
-Marker is at the intersection of Old National Road (Alternate U.S. 40) and Washington Monument Road, on the right when traveling west on Old National Road.
-Click for map.
-Located at a pull off from the Washington Monument Road, along side the Old National Road.
-Across the highway from the Old South Mountain Inn.
+39° 29.067′ N, 77° 37.198′ W. Marker is near Bolivar, Maryland, in Frederick County.
+Marker is at the intersection of Old National Road (Alternate U.S. 40) and Washington Monument Road, on the right when traveling east on Old National Road.
+Touch for map.
+Located in the parking lot for the Old South Mountain Inn.
 Very close to the Frederick and Washington County line.
 The Appalachian Trail passes a few feet from the marker.
 Marker is in this post office area: Middletown MD 21769, United States of America.

 Other nearby markers.
-At least 10 other markers are within walking distance of this marker.
-Turner's Pass Tablet T. P. 1 (here, next to this marker); Turner's Pass Tablet T. P. 2 (here, next to this marker); Turner's Pass Tablet T. P. 4 (here, next to this marker); Turner's Pass Tablet T. P. 5 (here, next to this marker); Turner's Pass Tablet T. P. 6 South Mountain Summit (within shouting distance of this marker); Battle at South Mountain (within shouting distance of this marker); 1862 Antietam Campaign (within shouting distance of this marker); 19th Century Backpacker (within shouting distance of this marker); John Collins (within shouting distance of this marker).
-Click for a list of all markers in Bolivar.
+At least 5 other markers are within walking distance of this marker.
+1862 Antietam Campaign (here, next to this marker); 19th Century Backpacker (here, next to this marker); Turner's Pass Tablet T. P. 1 (within shouting distance of this marker); Turner's Pass Tablet T. P. 2 (within shouting distance of this marker); Turner's Pass Tablet T. P. 3 (within shouting distance of this marker).
+Touch for a list and map of all markers in Bolivar.

 Categories. • War, US Civil •

 Credits.
-This page originally submitted on , by Craig Swain of Leesburg, Virginia.
-This page has been viewed 1,881 times since then and 37 times this year.
-Photos: 1, 2. submitted on , by Craig Swain of Leesburg, Virginia.
-3. submitted on , by Brandon Fletcher of Chattanooga, Tennessee. • J. J. Prats was the editor who published this page.
 This page was last revised on June 16, 2016.
+This page originally submitted on July 2, 2007, by Craig Swain of Leesburg, Virginia.
+This page has been viewed 5,153 times since then and 9 times this year.
+Photos: 1, 2, 3, 4. submitted on July 2, 2007, by Craig Swain of Leesburg, Virginia.
+5. submitted on August 9, 2015, by Brandon Fletcher of Chattanooga, Tennessee. • J. J. Prats was the editor who published this page.